Distinguished Staff Awards honor outstanding Ohio State staff

 As a mentor and trainer, Andreea has developed multiple programs to not only increase job satisfaction and productivity in the workplace, but to teach and engage team members within Polarity therapy and mindfulness practices to reduce workplace stress.
 Andreea has helped new hires feel welcome and implemented initiatives that promote employee wellness.
 Her dedication to compassionate patient care and her selfless commitment to fostering a positive workplace culture ultimately leads to improve the patient experience at The James Cancer Hospital.

-Benjamin CarignanBenjamin Carignan
+Headshot of Benjamin CarignanBenjamin Carignan

 Academic Counselor